linshenjie321/employee-management-ui/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the UI project for [Employee Management API](https://github.com/linshenjie321/EmployeeManagement).

 ## Available Scripts